future timeline technology humanity predictions 2050

 Nuclear power

 4th generation nuclear power is expected to become available in the early 2030s.
-These new power plants will utilise a system of tiny ball bearings, rather than large fuel rods.
-They will be a major improvement over previous generations, for the following reasons:
+These new power plants will utilise a system of balls, rather than large fuel rods.
+They will be a major improvement over previous generations:

 • It will be physically impossible for them to have a runaway chain reaction.
 No error, human or otherwise, will ever produce a meltdown.